 How does SLAM work?

 Use your DPS Student ID number (also known as a PowerSchool number) where a library card is needed – that’s your SLAM ID.

 The default PIN is the last 4 digits of your Student ID number.

-There are no overdue fines on items checked out with your SLAM ID.
-However, you are still responsible for fees on any lost or damaged books.
+Although Durham County Library is fine free, you are still responsible for fees on any lost or damaged books.